Computing finite index congruences of finitely presented semigroups and monoids: Introduction

-The first of the two algorithms we present is a version of Sims' low-index subgroup algorithm for 1-sided congruences of a finitely presented monoid; see Section 5.6 in \cite{Sims1994aa} for details of Sims' original algorithm.
-We will refer to the algorithm presented here as the \defn{low-index congruence algorithm}.
-This algorithm takes as input a finite monoid presentation defining a monoid $M$, and a positive integer $n$.
-The low-index congruence algorithm permits the $1$-sided congruences with up to $n$ classes to be iterated through without repetition, while only holding a representation of a single such congruence in memory.
+The low-index congruence algorithm takes as input a finite monoid presentation defining a monoid $M$, and a positive integer $n$.
+It permits the congruences with up to $n$ classes to be iterated through without repetition, while only holding a representation of a single such congruence in memory.
 Each congruence is represented as a certain type of directed graph, which we refer to as \defn{word graphs}; see~\cref{section-prelims} for the definition.
 The space complexity of this approach is $O(mn)$ where $m$ is the number of generators of the input monoid, and $n$ is the input positive integer.
-Roughly speaking, the low-index algorithm performs a backtrack search in a tree whose nodes are word graphs.
-If the monoid $M$ is finite, then setting $n = |M|$ allows us to determine all of the left, or right, congruences of $M$.
+Roughly speaking, the low-index algorithm performs a backtracking search in a tree whose nodes are word graphs.
+If the monoid $M$ is finite, then setting $n = |M|$ allows us to determine all of the left, right, or 2-sided congruences of $M$.
 Finding all of the subgroups of a finite group was perhaps not the original motivation behind Sims' low-index subgroup algorithm from~\cite[Section 5.6]{Sims1994aa}.
-In particular, there are likely better ways of finding all subgroups of a group; see, for example, \cite{Hulpke2018aa} and the references therein.
-On the other hand, in some sense, the structure of semigroups and monoids in general is less constrained than that of groups, and in some cases the low-index congruence algorithm is the best available means of computing all 1-sided congruences.
-Of course, the preceding comments only apply to general computation tools that do not take advantage of any particular structure properties of the semigroups or monoids that are their input.
+In particular, there are likely better ways of finding all subgroups of a finite group; see, for example,~\cite{Holt2005aa}, ~\cite{Hulpke2018aa} and the references therein.
+On the other hand, in some sense, the structure of semigroups and monoids in general is less constrained than that of groups, and in some cases the low-index congruence algorithm is the best or only available means of computing congruences.